sqmk/Phue/README.md

 }
 ```

 You can also retrieve a single light.
-You can either use the reference from the list of lights via ```getLights``` from the client, or pass in a manual command to the client:
+You can either dereference from the list of lights via ```getLights``` from the client, or pass in a manual command to the client:

 ```php
 // Retrieve light of id 3 from convenience method